Krost Symposium Oct. 2019: Stop Gender-Based Violence

 Thursday, October 24

-The October 2019 Krost committee is Chair Dr. Jennifer Mata, Professor Dr. Chris Bollinger, Professor Dr. Pam Johnston, Assistant Professor Tim Kent, Instructor Cecilia Trinidad, Professor Dr. Carl Hughes, and Advocacy Coordinator Leslie Flores.
+The October 2019 Krost committee is Chair Dr. Jennifer Mata, Professor Dr. Chris Bollinger, Professor Dr. Pam Johnston, Assistant Professor Tim Kent, Instructor Cecilia Trinidad, Professor Dr. Carl Hughes, and Interim Advocacy Coordinator Leslie Flores.
 All dates and times are subject to change.

 Additional funding also provided by the Office on Violence Against Women